rafal19987/rafal19987/README.md

 - 🌱 I’m currently learning **Next.js / Typescript**

-- 👨‍💻 All of my projects are available at [https://www.rafalizdebski.pl/](https://www.rafalizdebski.pl/)
+- 👨‍💻 Some of my projects are available at [https://www.rafalizdebski.pl/](https://www.rafalizdebski.pl/)

 - 📫 How to reach me **rafal987.1@o2.pl**